pnpm/pnpm.io/docs/cli/fetch.md

 sub-packages.

-`pnpm fetch` solves the above problem perfectly by providing the ability to fetch packages from the virtual store with information only from a lockfile.
+`pnpm fetch` solves the above problem perfectly by providing the ability to load packages into the virtual store using only information from a lockfile.

 ```Dockerfile
 FROM node:14